Climbing Strong: Understanding & Preventing Common Finger Injuries

 The lumbricals are muscles in the hand that attach to the fingers.
 They assist with pinching and gripping movements.
 Lumbricals are frequently injured from shearing forces that occur with monos, pockets and three finger dragging.
 Climbers often present with hand and finger pain, sometimes even with forearm pain depending on the extent of the injury.

-Physiotherapy treatment for lumbrical tears includes soft tissue mobilisation and dry needling to assist with symptom relief.
-Additionally, physiotherapy can facilitate an early return to climbing with taping and careful activity modification.
+Physiotherapy may involve soft tissue mobilisation, dry needling, and gradual reintroduction to climbing with activity modification and taping guidance.
 It is imperative that climbers perform strengthening and mobility exercises for the lumbricals, whilst gradually introducing the load and the shearing forces that initially caused the injury.

 Close up image of a climber practicing specific finger strength exercises using a hang board.